Viking Funeral UK

 If so, the answer is Yes and No.

-No, you can’t be cremated in the open air: Law in the UK prevents it on public health and pollution grounds.
-But Yes, you can theoretically have a full body burial at sea, but it very difficult to get a ‘full body’ sea burial.
-They are only permitted at a very few locations around the coast of the United Kingdom, and these are under strict conditions, concrete casket (among others) and it fair expensive too.
+Yes, you can theoretically have a full body burial at sea, but it very difficult to get a ‘full body’ sea burial.
+They are only permitted at a very few locations around the coast of the United Kingdom, and these are under strict conditions, concrete casket (among others) and it fairly expensive too.

 Are our notions of what a Viking burial is correct?
 Again, yes and no. From the historical records it is likely the Viking funeral rites varied from place to place, there are numerous finding of Viking graves and some of the grave markers can still be seen today.
 The gravestones are called Hogbacks because of their distractive shapes.
 Like this example of one in Luss, near Loch Lomond in Scotland.
 The elaborate carvings takes time and effort, which points to someone of a high status.